Plant foods and cancer prevention

 - At least 5 A DAY, every day

 Vegetables and fruit are the building blocks of a healthy diet – aim for at least five portions a day.
+Try adding chopped banana or berries to your cereal or porridge or swap your normal snack for a piece of fruit or vegetable sticks.
 Find out what counts as a 5 A DAY portion.

 - Reshape your plate

-Think differently about what you put on your plate – fill at least three-quarters of your plate with wholegrains, vegetables, fruit and pulses and then add a smaller serving of meat, fish or vegetarian protein.
+Think differently about what you put on your plate – filling at least three-quarters of your plate with wholegrains, vegetables, fruit and pulses will help to provide your body with the nutrients it needs for good health.
 Our healthy recipes can help you get started.